 At present, a number of our members are transcribing some local newspaper birth, marriage and death archives for the Carnegie Library in Ayr.
-We are about to start on the year 1851.
+We are now working on the year 1851.
 Although the newspaper is the Ayr Advertiser the births, marriages and deaths recorded took place all over the world and at many levels of society.

 In another project we have returned after a number of years to the transcription of the Dreghorn Poor Relief records held in the Ayrshire Archives ar Auchincruive.